canada-ca/Open_First_Whitepaper/en/5_Open_Markets.md

 The two componenets of open markets that will be looked at in this section include:

-1. Procurement of open soure tools
+1. Procurement of open source tools
 2. Process changes to existing procurment practices

 Fair and Transparent - We are working on making procurement more fair and transparent to meet the following D5 Principle of Open Markets: